 Michael Smith is a writer and musician hailing from Portsmouth.
 From a young age, he aspired to be a musician.
 His influences include Bob Dylan and Elvis Costello.
 Yet it wasn’t until he began writing his own songs that Michael’s love of music and literature combined.
 This led him into writing his own fiction, in the form of the short story and creative non-fiction, with literary journalism.
 His work comes from the perspective of creative and critic, and is heavily involved with music and its role within society.
 Michael also has a blog – Subterranean Homesick Blog – which he regularly updates.

 Sue Spiers’ poem ‘Fanny Farts’ is in the Bloodaxe anthology Hallelujah for 50ft Women.
 Her collections Jiggle Sac and Plague – A Season of Senryu are available from Lulu.
 She has poems on ink, sweat and tears and in South, Under The Radar, Orbis and Prole magazines.

 Sue Stokes loves Southsea so much she raised her family here rather than London or elsewhere.
 Working with the Partnership’s Business Champions she met visionary community leaders; officials at the council; and professionals with a genuine understanding of ‘Corporate Social Responsibility’, and in the social reforming days of the noughties, worked in Hampshire delivering the Children’s Fund and Children’s centres, which wrap care around families like all good communities should, and are sadly diminishing in areas who need that extra support.
 Currently her family are reviewing whether to relocate out of the city.
 Yet with open eyes and ears to local friends and colleagues, they anticipate greater local investment in their community where people have a passion for the city and the generosity to share.
 Sue has returned to study aged 55 in the school of childhood and continuing studies and is in her 2nd year of a BA Honours in Childhood and Youth with Psychology, with the view to increasing her understanding of people and the issues which they face.

 William Sutton is a novelist, musician and Latin teacher living in Southsea, and dedicated to redistributing his Surrey teaching income into the Portsmouth cafe economy via the medium of cake.
 His historical mysteries are published by Titan Books.
-Allan Massie in The Scotsman called Will’s first novel Lawless and the Devil of Euston Square “extravagant and thoroughly enjoyable”.
-The story unearths the stink beneath the cobblestones of Victorian London, while the latest, Lawless and the Flowers of Sin, dallies amid a different kind of dirt.
-For help with this Lawless story, he would like to thank Tom Harris, Matt Wingett, Tessa Ditner, Zella Compton, the Portsmouth City Museum, and Caroline Morrison at the Victory Museum in the Historic Dockyard.
-He writes for international magazines about language, music and futurology, delivers workshops in Creative Writing, Greeks, Romans and Victorians, and plays accordion with chansonnier Philip Jeays.
+Lawless and the Devil of Euston Square unearths the stink beneath the cobblestones of Victorian London.
+Lawless and the Flowers of Sin dallies amid a different kind of dirt, while the latest Lawless & the House of Electricity tackles Europhobia, immigrant panic and mental health issues in a gothic country house.
+William writes for international magazines about language, music and futurology, delivers workshops in Creative Writing, Greeks, Romans and Victorians, and plays accordion with chansonnier Philip Jeays.
 He has written for The Times, for radio and stage, acted in the longest play in the world and played cricket for Brazil. on Facebook and on Twitter.